forwards/social-media/twitter-policy.md

     - Add alt text to images/gifs on our own tweets
     - Add image descriptions/plain text versions to re-tweets
     - Avoid excessive emoji/emoji where the text alternative is not consistent with the implied meaning, as screen readers read out the description for each one
     - Do not use fancy fonts as screen readers read out each character
+ - Responsible
+    - Make a timely response to community concerns (e.g. if a community group has concerns about an account that we retweet)
+    - Obtain approval from other organizations or members of the taskforce if you are tweeting news about them/on their behalf (not simply re-tweeting)

 ## Specific content